-Jim graduated cum laude from West Chester University with a Bachelor of Arts degree and earned a master’s degree in English and publishing from Rosemont College where he delivered one of the Commencement Addresses at Graduation.
-Jim and his wife Kristin were married in 1994 and have three children.
+Jim graduated cum laude from West Chester University with a Bachelor of Arts Degree and earned a Master’s Degree in English and Publishing from Rosemont College where he delivered one of the commencement addresses at graduation.